bert-w/sqomplexity/README.md

      Calculate complexity scores   |_|   for SQL queries              |___/

 ```

-This is a product of my thesis on complexity progression and correlations on Stack Overflow.

 SQompLexity is a metric that assigns a complexity score to SELECT queries.
 It is specifically tailored to work with
 MySQL queries, but other dialects of SQL will likely work as well.
 It needs no knowledge of the database schema and
 quantifies each query in a vacuum.